Heraldry of Columbia University: History

 Columbia's coat of arms is one of the newer symbols of the university, having been adopted in 1949.
-It was designed by three men – Milton Halsey Thomas, the curator of the university's archives; Phillip M. Hayden, the secretary of the university; and Harold H. Booth, a specialist in heraldry – in order to create a symbol for the university that could be more freely used for decorative purposes than the seal.
+It was designed by three men (Milton Halsey Thomas, the curator of the university's archives, Phillip M. Hayden, the secretary of the university, and Harold H. Booth, a specialist in heraldry) in order to create a symbol for the university that could be used more freely for decorative purposes than the seal.

-The blue and white of the official design are drawn from the traditional school colors, which were in turn taken from the Philolexian Society and Peithologian Society, respectively.
-The chevron was taken from the personal coat of arms of Samuel Johnson, while the crowns in the shield are the King's Crown, one of the oldest symbols of the university, which dates back to the school's pre-revolutionary royal origins as King's College.
+The blue and white colors of the official design are drawn from the traditional school colors, which were in turn taken from the Philolexian Society and the Peithologian Society, respectively.
+The chevron was taken from the personal coat of arms of Samuel Johnson, while the crowns on the shield represent the King's Crown, one of the oldest symbols of the university, which dates back to the school's pre-revolutionary royal origins as King's College.

-While the blazon describes the shield as Azure (blue) with a chevron Argent (silver), more recent designs (also sanctioned by the university) depict the shield as a darker blue with a Columbia blue chevron (violating the rule of tincture), and with white crowns instead of gold ones.
+While the blazon describes the shield as Azure (blue) with a chevron Argent (silver), some designs (also sanctioned by the university) have depicted the shield as a darker blue with a Columbia blue chevron (which violates the rule of tincture).
+In addition, some designs display crowns Argent instead of Or (gold).
 Older depictions of the arms may also include a crest with a lion's head erased Or, a reference to the Columbia Lion.